SRNissen/ideas/software/cpp.md

 Same as 2x ^prev^ but with arbitrary types and arbitrary constraints

+EDIT: Intel has a library for something like this

 # non_unique_ptr<T>

 Essentially like a std::vector that only has space for 1 object - a wrapper for a heap object that's like unique_ptr but copyable (copies the underlying object)